Is cell segregation like oil and water: asymptotic versus transitory regime: Acknowledgments

 \section{Acknowledgments}

 We thank Tam\'{a}s Vicsek for his helpful communication about his publication.
-This research is co-financed by the EU, the European Social Fund (ESF) and by tax funds on the basis of the budget passed by the Saxon state parliament.
+The authors A.V.-B., S.L., H.-J.B., F.F. acknowledge that this research is co-financed by the EU, the European Social Fund (ESF) and by tax funds on the basis of the budget passed by the Saxon state parliament.
+Further, A.V.-B and F.F. acknowledge support by Sächsisches Staatsministerium für Wissenschaft und Kunst (SMWK) project FORZUG II TP 3.
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 {S\arabic{equation}} {\Alph{subsection}} {\Alph{figure}} {\Alph{table}}